Madison Woods, Artist CV

 Ozark pigments

 There are many fabulous painters in this region.
-What sets my work apart from most is that (with the exception of titanium white) I use exclusively pigments foraged locally, processed by myself into paints.
-All of the color you see in my art are the colors of the Ozarks of Madison county, Arkansas.
+What sets my work apart from most is that (with the exception of very small amounts of yellow and green primary, and titanium for white) I use pigments foraged locally, processed by myself into paints.
+The balance of the color you see in my art are the colors of the Ozarks.

-Before I start a painting, I collect the pigments I’ll need to produce the painting.
+Before I start a painting, I collect the pigments I’ll need to produce the painting, if I don’t already have enough paint on hand.
 If I’m working on series, then I’ll collect and create enough paint for the entire series before I get started.

 Becoming a Painter